What is this course about?

 Learn how to connect your GitHub repository to your Git repository and upload (push) your code to GitHub.

-Since a young age Ian has been enveloped in technology.
+Ever since he was a kid, Ian has been enveloped in technology.

-By 13 he was building websites and graphics for his online gaming teams, this hobby eventually turned into a profession.
+By age 13 he was building websites and graphics for his online gaming teams.
+This hobby eventually turned into a profession.

-He has taught coding at several popular bootcamps, including General Assembly, Galvanize, iXperience, DevMountain, and Tech Talent South.
+He has taught web development at several popular bootcamps, including General Assembly, Galvanize, iXperience, DevMountain, and Tech Talent South.